IR0NSIGHT/skiesOfEden/ingamerules.md

-General reules:
+# General rules:
 - Be polite to eachother in chat.
 - Keep chat clear of spam.
 - If someone is impolite, that does not give you the right to be disrespectful.
 - No politics, no symbols of hate, no provocations, no trolling, no flaming, etc etc.

-Ingame rules:
+# Ingame rules:
 - Players:
 	- Do not abuse gamebugs or glitches to give yourself an advantage.
 	- Combat is allowed and encouraged.
 Bullying is not.
 If someone has lost and can't fight back anymore, leave them alone.